Kevin's Heart: Lyrical interpretation

 Vice said the song "considers the thinking behind a man's unfaithfulness.
 The fact that the song goes its entirety without the offender once blaming his spouse for his actions is a serious "whew" moment.
 Here, Cole frames temptation as a habit that needs kicking."
 Billboard mentioned that "the song tells the tale of fighting off the urge to cheat."

 Music video

 On April 24, 2018, Cole released the music video for the song, "Kevin's Heart".
-The video features comedian Kevin Hart, and was directed by Cole and Scott Lazer.
+The video features the song's namesake, American comedian Kevin Hart, and was directed by Cole and Scott Lazer.

 Critical reception

 Pitchfork called the song a standout saying "Cole uses the pint-sized comedian's very public infidelities to reflect on the challenge of monogamy: "My phone be blowing up/Temptations on my line/I stare at the screen a while before I press decline."
 Cole is most effective when he keeps things personal rather than turning up his nose at the choices of others."